Configuring RapidMiner Radoop Connections in RapidMiner Studio

 The following fields need to be filled in:

 - Cluster Manager URL: The URL of the cluster’s management service.
 For HDP-like connections (HDP, HDInsight, IOP, IBM, etc.) this is usually Apache Ambari, which usually runs by default on port 8080 (except for HDInsight, where usually no port has to be provided).
 For CDH connections, this is Cloudera Manager, running by default on port 7180.
 Please take care of the protocol prefix (usually http, https).
 If the protocol is missing, “http://” will be used automatically.

 - Username: The username for the cluster manager.
 Please note that the user needs to have privileges for the client configuration.
 Read-only permissions are sufficient for retrieving most connection properties.
-Using an admin user is not required, but makes it possible to retrieve further settings that may have to be provided manually otherwise.
+Using an admin user is not required.

 - Password: The password for the provided cluster manager user.

 After filling in the fields, click Import Configuration to start the import process.
 If the cluster manager manages more than one cluster, the following input dialog will pop up.
 Select the name of the cluster you want to connect to.

 - Success: You can go on with the next step.

 - Failure: You need to go Back and fix the URL or the credentials.
 The detailed error can be seen if you click the Show Details button.

 - If the Failure is due to an untrusted certificate, user will be notified and shown the certificate details and be provided the option to trust the certificate and continue with importing from the Cluster Manager.